-To enrol in an ILN programme, a learner must;
+To enrol in an ILN programme, a learner must:

-- be 16 years or older - be a New Zealand citizen or permanent resident of New Zealand - have low skill levels in literacy and/or numeracy as assessed by the TEO. - have less than 80 credits on the New Zealand Qualifications Framework (NZQF); or - if you have more than 80 credits on the NZQF, you have less than 12 credits in literacy and/or numeracy unit standards/achievement standards. - usually you can enrol only once in the ILN 100 programme. - you must complete between 80 300 hours
+- Be 16 years or older. - Be a New Zealand citizen or permanent resident of New Zealand. - Have low skill levels in literacy and/or numeracy as assessed by the TEO. - Have less than 121 credits on the New Zealand Qualifications Framework (NZQF); or if you have more than 121 credits on the NZQF, you have less than 31 credits in literacy and/or numeracy unit standards/achievement standards. - Complete between 80 300 hours.